How to view and search WooCommerce customer order history

 • Create a campaign that rewards your most loyal customers by offering them discounts and rewards.

-• Create an email campaign targeted towards all the customers who have purchased a particular product, offering them a related product or the newest version of the same product.
+• Create an email campaign targeting all customers who have purchased a particular product, offering them a related product or the newest version of the same product.

 Getting Started

-Since the Users Insights plugin works with registered WordPress users, the following tutorial will only work for your WooCommerce customers registered as WordPress users on your website.
+Since the Users Insights plugin works with registered WordPress users, the following tutorial will only work for your WooCommerce customers who are registered as WordPress users on your online store.

 WooCommerce Customer Order History: Filtering by number of orders